syuvivida/DM/Moriond17MC_production_crab/stepLHE_step0/README.md

 An example of dirName is "/cvmfs/cms.cern.ch/phys_generator/gridpacks/slc6_amd64_gcc481/13TeV/madgraph/V5_2.3.0/monoHiggs/Zp2HDM/Zprime_A0h_A0chichi/v1/"

-The number of events per job should be in the range between 100 to 1000.
+The number of events per job should be in the range between 100 to 1000 (suggested to use 500).

 ```
 python MultiCrab_stepLHE.py prepare <dirName> <NumberOfEventsPerjob> <NumberOfJobs>